Jeremy Hefner: New York Mets

 On December 8, 2019, Hefner was hired to be the pitching coach for the New York Mets.
 The Mets fired Hefner on October 3, 2025 after six seasons in the role.

 Atlanta Braves

 On November 5, 2025, Hefner was hired by the Atlanta Braves as their pitching coach, replacing Rick Kranitz.

 Pitching style

 Hefner threw five pitches.
 He led with a four-seam fastball around 89–91 mph.
 He also threw a two-seam fastball (89–91), a slider (86–89), a curveball (74–77), and a changeup (83–85).
 Right-handed hitters saw a higher number of sliders, but he mixed all of his pitches against right-handed and left-handed hitters.
 Hefner's pitches had below-average whiff rates, reflected in only 18 strikeouts in his first 32 innings of work.
 However, he also showed excellent control, walking only four batters in that span.

 Personal life

 Hefner is married to Sarah Grace Hefner, a personal trainer.
-They have two children; a son, born in 2010, and a daughter, born in 2012.
+They have a son and three daughters.
 Jeremy plays golf recreationally.